 The same can be said about Acts 8:38-39: “they both went down into the water . . . they came up out of the water.”
 Baptism by immersion is not proven here but only conjectured.
 And again, if early art is any indication, going “down into” the water is exactly what would have happened if the eunuch stood partly in it while Philip (also in the water) poured water on his head.

-Speaking of early Christian art, here are two scenes of baptism from the Roman catacombs which illustrate how baptism was typically conceived in the ancient church:
+Here are two scenes of baptism from the Roman catacombs which illustrate how baptism was typically conceived in the ancient church:

 (Click here to see more baptismal scenes from the catacombs.)